December 2025

 Format: DOWNLOADABLE PDF

-This conference will focus on next steps following the expected passage of the Employment Rights Bill later this year - as attention turns to implementation of its provisions, the development of secondary legislation, and key decisions on guidance, enforcement, and integration into the workplace.
+This conference focused on next steps following the expected passage of the Employment Rights Bill later this year, as attention turns to implementation of its provisions, the development of secondary legislation, and key decisions on guidance, enforcement, and integration into the workplace.

 Assessing reform & implications

-It will bring together stakeholders and policymakers to consider practical aspects of reforms across unfair dismissal rights, protections for zero-hours and agency workers, trade union recognition and industrial action rules, and new limits on dismissal and rehire.
-Delegates will assess implications for legal obligations, workforce planning, contract structures and workplace standards, as well as the consistency of application across sectors.
+It brought stakeholders and policymakers together to consider practical aspects of reform across unfair dismissal rights, protections for zero-hours and agency workers, trade union recognition and industrial action rules, and new limits on dismissal and rehire.
+Delegates assessed implications for legal obligations, workforce planning, contract structures and workplace standards, as well as the consistency of application across sectors.

-Strategic considerations and best practice for implementation will also be discussed, assessing approaches that can effectively support improving job quality, fairness, and access to employment across the workforce.
+Strategic considerations and best practice for implementation were also discussed, assessing approaches that can effectively support job quality, fairness, and access to employment across the workforce.
+Discussion also looked at wider employment reform, including the introduction of a digital ID scheme and the impact on how employers verify workers and how individuals access jobs.

 Priorities for employers

-Sessions will examine the anticipated impact on employers and how organisations might respond.
-Discussion will consider the balance between providing employees with greater security and certainty, and the need for employers to retain flexibility in how they organise work.
+Sessions examined the anticipated impact on employers and how organisations might respond.
+Discussion considered the balance between providing employees with greater security and certainty, and the need for employers to retain flexibility in how they organise work.

-Delegates will assess challenges for small and medium-sized enterprises compared with larger employers, and how support and guidance might be tailored to different types of organisations.
+Delegates assessed challenges for small and medium-sized enterprises compared with larger employers, and how support and guidance might be tailored to different types of organisations.

 Accountability, enforcement & disputes

-Those attending will also look at enforcement in fragmented employment chains and how reforms can achieve consistency across sectors.
-Delegates will examine proposals on regulation and accountability for labour supply chains that are under consultation, and broader questions of entitlement access and the enforceability of reforms as they apply to more complex or non-standard forms of employment.
-Priorities for the Fair Work Agency in supporting compliance and enforcement will also be assessed.
+Those attending also looked at enforcement in fragmented employment chains and how reforms can achieve consistency across sectors.
+Delegates examined proposals on regulation and accountability for labour supply chains that are under consultation, and broader questions of entitlement access and the enforceability of reforms as they apply to more complex or non-standard forms of employment.
+Priorities for the Fair Work Agency in supporting compliance and enforcement were also assessed.

-Consideration will also be given to expected industrial relations reform and their effects on workplace negotiations, consultation processes and dispute conduct.
-The potential rise in employment tribunal claims will also be an area for discussion.
+Consideration was also given to expected industrial relations reform and their effects on workplace negotiations, consultation processes and dispute conduct.
+The potential rise in employment tribunal claims was also an area for discussion.

 Building & supporting the workforce

-Further sessions will assess how implementation might be managed to support workforce retention, as well as priorities for delivering wider productivity and wellbeing benefits.
-Discussion is expected on the impact across the workforce and supporting those with increased vulnerability of exploitation.
+Further sessions assessed how implementation might be managed to support workforce retention, as well as priorities for delivering wider productivity and wellbeing benefits.
+Discussion was expected on the impact across the workforce and priorities for supporting those with increased vulnerability of exploitation.

 Additional areas for discussion